This post, an interview with Artemis partner Anne Aldrich, was originally published on ProtectedIncome.org and has been reposted here with permission.

 A retirement planning concept that “people really get”

 “We really wanted a fresh look at how people think about and plan for expenses in retirement.
-And one of the things we found interesting was this whole idea of the M.U.G. concept,” Aldrich continues.
+And one of the things we found interesting was this whole idea of Check off the Basics,” Aldrich continues.
 “It helps people think clearly and candidly in assessing their expenses in retirement.
 We think it’s intuitive, and people really get it.”

 Surprisingly, less than a third of those surveyed are very confident they can cover their essential expenses throughout the remainder of their retirement, and only a quarter are very confident they can cover all their expenses.